What to eat (and what to avoid) during a UTI

 Eat

-DO eat blueberries.
-They may have the same effect as cranberries, which is keeping bacteria from sticking to the lining if your urinary tract.
+• DO eat blueberries.
+They may have the same effect as cranberries, which is keeping bacteria from sticking to the lining of your urinary tract.

 Once you are prescribed an antibiotic, take the entire course.
 Don’t stop, even if you feel better.

-If you feel like you’ve got to go, GO!
-Don’t hold it, as this simply delays getting rid of more bacteria.
+If you feel like you’ve got to go, go!
+Don’t hold it, as this delays getting rid of more bacteria.
 Holding your urine also provides the perfect environment inside your bladder for bacteria to grow.

-Besides holding your urine, other causes of UTIs include sex (always urinate before and after), kidney stones or a lack of estrogen, which helps protect women’s bladders against bad bacteria.
+Besides holding your urine, other causes of UTIs include sex (always urinate before and after), kidney stones or a lack of estrogen, which helps protect a woman’s bladder against bad bacteria.
 Some women are genetically more likely to get UTIs.

 Urinary tract infections are very common.
 Knowing what to eat and drink can go a long way toward preventing these annoying infections from disrupting your life.